-It was a vary pretty spot.
-In fact, this area of western New York and western Pennsylvania surprised me at how pretty it was.
+It was a very pretty spot.
+In fact, this area of western New York and western Pennsylvania surprised me with how pretty it was.
 Lots of vineyards too.

 I was driving between geocaches on my list when I came across the great farm below.
 What a creative person must live here with lots of imagination.
 After taking pictures, I looked on my phone and there was also a geocache here!

 Moving through Erie, Pennsylvania, I found another lighthouse on the Lake.
 The Erie Land Lighthouse was built with local limestone and has fossils visible throughout the structure.

 The Erie waterfront was nice and not at all what I was expecting.
 I walked around here a bit.
 If I hadn’t had plans, I might have stayed in this area for the night.
 That was a good thing, though, since the next day I didn’t get quite as far as I planned.

 I also ended up taking a very long drive into Presque Island State Park to see the Admiral Perry Monument.
 It was totally worth it but took a lot out of my day.
 I’d love to come back to this area another time!
 Lots of great geocaches in the area too.

 There was a good history lesson here on the information boards surrounding the monument.